 Note: siren sexual nature is misunderstood by many in Caalden, and as a result they are frequently the targets of abuse.
 While there is little explicit description in Renegade, please keep this in mind if this is an issue for you.

-Renegade was originally released with some embarrassing typos and a few awkward sentences that got overlooked – I think it needed one more proofing pass before it was uploaded.
+Renegade was originally released with some embarrassing typos and a few awkward sentences that got overlooked – it needed one more thorough proofing pass before it was uploaded.
 Sorry about that!
 I’m fond of this story and it deserves better.
-I have it revised now, I just need to do the formatting to re-upload it to Smashwords and fix the HTML versions and PDFs.
-Life is currently making it hard to find the time.
-I can only apologize for the current slightly-less-clean version, but the content itself hasn’t changed.
+Reuploading it to Smashwords will mean having to spend considerable time on the formatting, and I’m sorry but that hasn’t been a priority.
+The content has not changed significantly.